suzannepk/mpi_parallel/README.md

 ## Memory in Practice

-For a typical MPI program, the number of ranks (processes) is set by the programmer in the **run command**, not in the code.
+For a typical MPI program, the number of ranks (processes) is set by the programmer in the run command, not in the code.
 This makes it easy to experiment with different numbers of processes without modifying the source.

 Each process gets its own separate allocation of memory.

-This memory is usually allocated on the **heap** (using `malloc`).
+This memory is usually allocated on the heap*(using `malloc`).
 Heap allocation allows memory size to be determined at run time, so it can adjust automatically to the number of processes and the chunk size assigned to each.

 # Initializing MPI

-The first thing MPI does when it is initialized is set up a **communicator** called `MPI_COMM_WORLD`.
+The first thing MPI does when it is initialized is set up a communicator called `MPI_COMM_WORLD`.

-You can think of a communicator as a **package** that holds all the organizational information for its MPI region in the code.
+You can think of a communicator as a package that holds all the organizational information for its MPI region in the code.
 Inside the communicator:
-- Each process is given a **rank** (its unique ID).
+- Each process is given a rank (its unique ID).
-- The **size** of the communicator is equal to the total number of ranks.
+- The size of the communicator is equal to the total number of ranks.

-The part of the code that will be executed in parallel with an MPI communicator is called the **MPI Region**.
+The part of the code that will be executed in parallel with an MPI communicator is called the MPI Region.
 It is always sandwiched between calls to `MPI_Init` and `MPI_Finalize`.

 All MPI function calls within the same MPI region get each process’s rank from the communicator.
-The programmer must use logic based on the **rank ID** to determine which code path each process follows.
+The programmer must use logic based on the rank ID to determine which code path each process follows.

 ## MPI Scatter and Gather